 The BPR boundary sits at serviced accommodation with substantial services beyond bare letting.
 Operationally that means a managed multi-unit operation with daily in-stay housekeeping, a food or breakfast service (whether on-site or contracted), on-site or rapid-response management presence, concierge functions, and a payroll line in the accounts comparable to a small hotel.
 Henderson J in Pawson rejected an operation with cleaning between guests, heating and hot water, a welcome pack, and on-call response; the threshold to clear that fact pattern is hospitality-level service, not landlord-plus-extras.

-If your business is potentially in that zone, the case-law analysis (Pawson, Green, Vigne) and the fact-pattern checklist HMRC operates from at IHTM25277 to IHTM25280, plus a worked example for a six-unit serviced-accommodation operation, are on the dedicated companion page Serviced Accommodation and BPR: Clearing the Pawson Trading Threshold.
-The headline conclusions from that page, transposed for this audience: Airbnb-style self-let operations almost never qualify; multi-unit operations with material on-site staffing and substantial services can; restructuring a pure-BTL portfolio toward qualifying serviced accommodation purely to chase BPR is operationally serious and rarely the cleanest IHT path.
-For the underlying general-rule treatment of BPR on rental property (what BPR is, the headline trading-investment distinction, the 50% versus 100% rate structure), see the pillar page Does Business Property Relief Apply to Rental Property Inheritance?.
+If your business is potentially in that zone, the case-law analysis (Pawson, Green, Vigne), the fact-pattern checklist HMRC operates from at IHTM25277 to IHTM25280, and a worked example for a six-unit serviced-accommodation operation are in Serviced Accommodation and BPR: Clearing the Pawson Trading Threshold.
+The short version: Airbnb-style self-let operations almost never qualify; multi-unit operations with material on-site staffing and substantial services can; and restructuring a pure-BTL portfolio toward qualifying serviced accommodation purely to chase BPR is operationally serious and rarely the cleanest IHT path.
+For the general-rule treatment of BPR on rental property (what BPR is, the headline trading-investment distinction, the 50% versus 100% rate structure), see Does Business Property Relief Apply to Rental Property Inheritance?.

-The 6 April 2026 reform caps the 100% rate of BPR plus APR at £1 million combined per estate, with 50% relief above (effective IHT rate of 20% on the excess).
+The 6 April 2026 reform caps the 100% rate of BPR plus APR at £2.5 million combined per estate under IHTA 1984 s.124D as inserted by FA 2026 Sch 12 para 4, with 50% relief above (effective IHT rate of 20% on the excess).
 AIM-listed shares drop to 50% relief from the same date.
 The reform is the centrepiece of the Autumn Budget 2024 IHT package and the most-discussed change in the landlord press through 2025 and into 2026.

-For pure BTL landlords, the cap is mechanical detail you do not need to plan around.
-The pre-2026 BPR position for pure BTL was no relief; the post-2026 BPR position for pure BTL is still no relief.
+For pure BTL, the cap is mechanical detail you do not need to plan around.
+Your pre-2026 BPR position was no relief; your post-2026 BPR position is still no relief.
 The cap reduces the upside for estates that were genuinely getting BPR at 100% on substantial qualifying assets (farms, trading businesses with material value, qualifying serviced-accommodation operations, AIM portfolios held for IHT shelter).
 It does not move the line on whether BTL qualifies in the first place; that is a section 105(3) and Pawson question, and the answer is unchanged.
-If you are interested in the cap mechanics for the segments actually affected (mixed estates with trading and farming interests, property developers with work-in-progress, qualifying serviced accommodation), the reform-mechanics walkthrough is at April 2026 BPR/APR £1m Cap: What Changed for Property Investors.
+The cap mechanics for the segments actually affected (mixed estates with trading and farming interests, property developers with work-in-progress, qualifying serviced accommodation) are at April 2026 BPR/APR cap: what changed for property investors.

 The genuine exceptions: property developers, dealers, mixed estates

 BPR can apply to property businesses that genuinely trade.
 The clearest cases are property developers holding land plus partly-built stock for sale rather than for letting, and property-trading businesses that buy and sell within short holding periods without long-term rental holdings.
 The trading character is determined by the same wholly-or-mainly test, applied to a fact pattern that looks like a building or dealing business rather than a letting business: continuous building activity for resale, planning applications, construction management, marketing and sale completions as the income-generating events, stock held for sale rather than held for income.
-A landlord whose income is rent is not in this category.
+If your income is rent, you are not in this category.
 A developer whose income is sale proceeds from completed units is.

 Mixed estates with both a trading business and a rental portfolio are the more common pattern.
-A farming family with agricultural land qualifying for APR, a small farmhouse trading business, and a BTL portfolio held alongside has three distinct IHT positions: APR on the land (subject to the 6 April 2026 £1m combined cap), BPR on the trading element of the farm business (subject to the same cap, competing with APR for the single £1m allowance), and no relief on the BTL portfolio.
-For mixed estates, the §1m allocation question matters and the planning is meaningful.
+A farming family with agricultural land qualifying for APR, a small farmhouse trading business, and a BTL portfolio held alongside has three distinct IHT positions: APR on the land (subject to the 6 April 2026 £2.5m combined allowance under IHTA 1984 s.124D), BPR on the trading element of the farm business (subject to the same allowance, competing with APR for the single £2.5m), and no relief on the BTL portfolio.
+For mixed estates, the £2.5m allocation question matters and the planning is meaningful.
 For pure BTL it does not arise.

 What landlord IHT planning actually looks like when BPR is off the table

-The honest answer is that BPR was never going to do the work for a pure-BTL portfolio, and the planning toolkit that does work is the ordinary IHT toolkit applied with discipline.
-The main routes, sized to typical landlord estates:
+BPR was never going to do the work for a pure-BTL portfolio.
+What does the work is the ordinary IHT toolkit, applied with discipline.
+The main routes, sized to a typical landlord estate:

-• Whole-of-life cover written in trust.
-For landlords who do not want to disturb portfolio income or trigger CGT through lifetime gifts, a whole-of-life policy in trust pays out on death (or second death for joint-life-second-death cover) and funds the IHT bill without forcing a fire-sale.
+- Whole-of-life cover written in trust.
+If you do not want to disturb portfolio income or trigger CGT through lifetime gifts, a whole-of-life policy in trust pays out on death (or second death for joint-life-second-death cover) and funds the IHT bill without forcing a fire-sale.
 The premium and the trust deed are the cost; for couples in their early 60s with a projected six-figure IHT liability, the all-in lifetime cost is often a fraction of the saving, subject to underwriting at policy inception.

-The framework for combining these routes against the specific facts of a landlord estate (current age, portfolio composition, mortgage position, projected April 2027 pension-IHT inclusion, expected nil-rate band freezes through to 2030) is set out on our planning-lens companion An IHT Decision Framework for UK Landlords: 2026 Onwards.
-The underlying IHT-on-rental-property pillar, covering NRB and RNRB mechanics, the £2m taper, and the cross-cutting interactions, is the Inheritance Tax on UK Rental Property guide.
+Combining these routes against your own facts (current age, portfolio composition, mortgage position, projected April 2027 pension-IHT inclusion, expected nil-rate band freezes through to 2030) is the work of An IHT Decision Framework for UK Landlords: 2026 Onwards.
+For the underlying mechanics (NRB and RNRB, the £2m taper, and the cross-cutting interactions), see Inheritance Tax on UK Rental Property.

 The single planning sentence to take away

-If you own a pure-BTL portfolio and you are thinking about IHT, plan on the basis that Business Property Relief does not apply.
-Section 105(3) IHTA 1984 and Pawson v HMRC settled the question against your cohort in 2013 and the 6 April 2026 cap does not change it.
-The planning effort that matters is on the mitigations that do work for investment-side property estates: lifetime gifting outside the gift-with-reservation rules, FIC growth-share structures for value-freeze, life cover in trust for liquidity, charity-legacy planning for the rate reduction.
-Designing around BPR is a more productive use of advisor time than designing toward it.
+Plan on the basis that Business Property Relief does not apply to your buy-to-let.
+Section 105(3) IHTA 1984 and Pawson v HMRC settled that in 2013, and the 6 April 2026 cap does not change it.
+Put the effort into the mitigations that do work for an investment-side estate: lifetime gifting outside the gift-with-reservation rules, FIC growth-share structures for value-freeze, life cover in trust for liquidity, charity-legacy planning for the rate reduction.
+Designing around BPR is a far better use of your time than designing toward it, and it is worth sizing the real exposure with an adviser before you commit to any one route.

 External authority cited above: section 105 IHTA 1984 (legislation.gov.uk); Pawson v HMRC [2013] UKUT 050 (TCC); IHTM25000 (BPR overview); APR/BPR reform from 6 April 2026 (gov.uk); Autumn Budget 2024 (gov.uk).